lightcode/OVM/readme.md

 # Configure resources

+The resources are configure in the YAML file `resources.yml`.
+The file follow the YAML syntax and there are two main dictionaries: `storages` and `networks`.
+Each dictionary is described in this chapter.

 ## Storage pools

-The storage pool is used by OVM to create the disk of VMs.
-To add a new storage pool, add the following line at the end of the bloc "Storage pools definition" in `resources.yml`:
+Storage pools are used by OVM to create the disk of VMs.
+To add a new storage pool, we add a dictionary where the key is the **Pool ID**.
+This dictionary contains another dictionary with different parameters:

+* **driver**: this key tells to OVM how to handle the pool.
+Today, only the driver `VolumeDriver` exists.
+* **pool_name**: this parameter specifies the name of the pool in libvirt.

+**Example**:

 ```yaml
 storages: